 Vice-President & Co-Founder of TallTrees Leadership, Coach & Facilitator

-Carol and her husband enjoy hiking in the Canadian Rockies and travelling internationally.
+Outside of her work, Carol and her husband enjoy hiking in the Canadian Rockies and travelling internationally.

 Rosa Edinga, MBA, PCC